ahmedraslan28/ecommerce-api/README.md

 - User registration and password reset functionality
 - Email confirmation for password reset
 - CRUD operations and more complex operations for managing products, orders, and customers
+- paginate the products endpoint
+- filtering and searching on the products endpoint
 - File upload functionality for product images